 While rodents may scare some people and get a bad reputation, rats are extremely intelligent animals and make great pets if you care for them properly.
 Rats are naturally curious, have a strong memory, and are excellent learners.
 They understand complex concepts and once they learn how to do something, it is unlikely that they will forget it.
 By understanding just how intelligent a rat is, you'll be able to more wholly appreciate these little animals for what they truly are, keep these smart creatures safe, and provide them with proper mental stimulation.
 Rats are much more than just a naked tail and beady eyes.

 Rat Are Social Animals

-Rats Are Playful
+Rats Are Trainable

-Pet Rats Are Very Clean
+Rats Are Very Clean

-Wire cages are best and most rats will prefer one with horizontal bars so they can climb up the sides.
-The cage can have shelves or multiple levels for the rat to climb on.
-Be sure to avoid wire flooring on the bottom of the cage, as this can injure the rat's feet.
+Wire cages are good options for pet rats and most rats will prefer one with horizontal bars so that they can climb up the sides.
+The cage can have shelves or multiple levels for the rat to climb on also.
+Be sure to avoid wire flooring on the bottom of the cage though, as this can injure the rat's feet.

 Soft bedding and nesting materials will also need to be provided in which a rat can shred and use to line their nest box.
 The nest box is where your rat will most likely sleep.
 A cardboard box is sufficient for this or pet stores sell pre-made nest boxes specifically designed for rodents.
 Some owners choose to make their own fabric pouch or purchase a handmade rat tent.